 Their networks will rarely be saturated and they should be secure.
 And since home internet typically doesn't have any data caps, this would be a great time to do any high-bandwidth activity, like system updates or downloading movies.

-However most home networks are not optimized for shooting a signal out into the driveway to accommodate an RVing or boating guest.
+However, most home networks are not optimized for shooting a signal outside to accommodate an RVing or boating guest.
 So you may not be able to reach the signal from where you are parked.

-With wireless signals, line of site and distance is ultra important.
+With wireless signals, line of sight and distance is ultra important.

-The closer you are to the source connection, and the less obstacles in between their wireless router and you, the better your chances for getting a usable signal.
+The closer you are to the source connection, and the fewer obstacles in between their wireless router and you, the better your chances for getting a usable signal.

 If you are able to park right next to your host's home this may be enough to optimize the connection.

-But if you are parked some distance from the source connection, or if there are trees or other obstacles in the line of site path - your connection may not be very strong.
-And keep in mind that while you may be parked close to the house, their wireless router may be on the other side or the signal even impacted by the walls of their house.
+But if you have parked some distance from the source connection, or if there are trees or other obstacles in the line of sight path - your connection may not be very strong.
+And keep in mind that while you may be parked close to the house, their wireless router may be on the other side or the signal may be impacted by the walls of their house.